lukaseamus/MSC/README.md

 **Data**

-`locations.csv` contains the coordiantes for areas of seagrass damage or health around Mauritius.
+`locations.csv` contains the coordiantes for areas of extraordinary seagrass damage or health around Mauritius.
 Together with `map.ggz` and several other shapefiles/geopackages (outlined in `Methods.pdf`), this file is required to plot Figure 1.

 `loss.csv` contains data that are relevant to the combinatorial meta-analysis of the effect of seagrass loss on ecosystem functions.
 It is necessary to plot Figure 2 (see `Methods.pdf` for details).